mathewsmonoo/costuracriativa/README.md

 iTelie
 ==============================

-eCommerce for iTelie
+eCommerce for iTelie - Uses cookiecutter-django as base.

-For more information, see TODO.